deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 If you look at the "Access scopes" under Service Account,  <br/>⮕ By default you only get read access to Google cloud storage and you don't actually get access to Google compute engine <br/>which is why we were unable to terminate the instance that we were using when we shelled into it.<br/>
 If you want you can "[x]Set access for each API" to send access on a service-by-service basis.<br/>
 Or [x] Allow full access to all Cloud APIs.
 Which we will choose for this exploration lab.<br/>
+⮕ Here are all the Default Scope settings and the Best Scope Practices: https://cloud.google.com/compute/docs/access/service-accounts#default_scopes
 ⮕ Now if you try to delete VM after ssh-ing, you can see in the activity logs <br/>That the last two activities to delete the VM were performed by the service account being used by compute engine instance, <br/>and not our user account.
 example: 339365196943-compute@developer.gserviceaccount.com deleted myvmname.